hannibunny/mlbook/ml/_build/html/_sources/transformer/attention.md

 ```

-The crucial property of sequences is the correlation between the individual datapoints.
-This means that for each element (datapoint) of the sequence, information is not only provided by it's individual feature-vector, but also by the neighboring datapoints.
-For each element of the sequence, the neighboring elements are called **context** and we can understand an individual element by taking in account
-* it's feature vector
-* the contextual information, provided by the neighbours

-For this type of sequential data, Machine Learning algorithms should learn models, which regard not only individual feature vectors, but also contextual information.
+For all types of sequential data, Machine Learning algorithms should learn models, which regard not only individual feature vectors, but also contextual information.
 For example [Recurrent Networks (RNN)](../neuralnetworks/02RecurrentNeuralNetworks) are capable to do so.
 In this section more complex ML architectures, suitable for sequential data will be described.
-Some of these architectures integrate RNNs.
-More recent architectures, *Transformers*, model the correlations within sequences not by RNNs but by *Attention*.
+Some of these architectures integrate Recurrent Neural Networks.
+More recent architectures, *Transformers*, integrate the concept of *Attention*.
 Both, Attention and the integration of Attention in Transformers will be described in this section.

 As already mentioned in section [Recurrent Networks (RNN)](../neuralnetworks/02RecurrentNeuralNetworks), ML algorithms, which take sequential data at their input, either output one element per sequence (many-to-one) or a sequence of elements (many-to-many).
 The latter is the same as Sequence-To-Sequence learning.